codingWithSharon/BeginnerPlaywrightProjectForCSharp/README.md

 	- using Microsoft.Playwright;
 	- using Microsoft.Playwright.NUnit;

-	NOTE: Make sure you get a version mismatch.
+	NOTE: Make sure you don't get a version mismatch.
 If so then check for updates and rebuild the project

 4. Add the following 2 lines at the top of your testfile: